Is cold email dead? Far from it.

 Wouldn’t it be nice if you could spend the same amount of time writing a cold sales email as a text?

-The funny thing is, most people make the mistake of spending all this time writing a cold sales email because they think it has to be clever and proper and completely professional.
+The funny thing is, most people make the mistake of spending all this time writing a cold sales email because they think it has to be clever and proper, completely professional.

-But chew on this quote that our entire sales team lives and dies by:
+But chew on this quote that our sales team lives and dies by:

 “When you say you need to be more formal, what you’re really saying is I need to make this more boring.”

 99% of the time you’re writing a cold email, formality can be damned.
 The 1% comes when you talk to Fortune 100 companies, but even then you can still have a little fun.